 Q. What is the Institute for New Economic Thinking?

-A. The Institute for New Economic Thinking (INET) is a non-profit organization providing fresh insight and thinking to promote changes in economic theory and practice through conferences, grants and education initiatives.
+A. The Institute for New Economic Thinking is a non-profit organization providing fresh insight and thinking to promote changes in economic theory and practice through conferences, grants and education initiatives.

 Q. What is the Centre for International Governance Innovation?

 A. The Centre for International Governance Innovation (CIGI) is an independent, nonpartisan think tank that addresses international governance challenges.
 CIGI conducts world-leading research and analysis, advances policy debate, and promotes policy innovation for multilateral governance improvements.
 Read more at CIGI's website.

 A. The partnership was formed to increase the international presence of both organizations and enhance support for the Institute and CIGI’s shared efforts to advance reform in economics and policy worldwide.